codeinaire/hub-prac-tut/README.md

 2) Setup your paths (sort of like setting local env.vars with mailgun)

 `export GOPATH=$HOME/Go`
 `export GOROOT=/usr/local/opt/go/libexec`
 `export PATH=$PATH:$GOPATH/bin`
 `export PATH=$PATH:$GOROOT/bin`

 3) Install Go

 `$ brew install go`

-I found the main issue for me when installing on ubuntu was a bit of confusion as to where to put my paths.
-The paths will go copied and pasted into your `.bashrc` or `.zshrc` (if you are using the oh-my-zsh terminal shell) file.
+IThe main issue I found for me when installing on Ubuntu was a bit of confusion as to where to put my paths.
+The paths will be copied from step 2) and be pasted into your `.bashrc` or `.zshrc` (if you are using the oh-my-zsh terminal shell) file.
 To do this:

 1) CD into your home directory and do a `$ atom/subl/<whatever-text-editor> .zshrc<OR>.bashrc` command to open up the file.
 2) paste the paths from step 2) somewhere in the file and save.
 3) close the file and terminal to make these values active.

-Another issue I had with ubuntu was that I had to install go from the binaries like this: `$ gvm install go<version-number> --binary`.
+Another issue I had with Ubuntu was that I had to install go from the binaries like this: `$ gvm install go<version-number> --binary`.
 However, I'm not sure Mac users will have this problem because of the magic of brew install.

 To check the version of go installed do a `$ go version` and it will tell you the version installed.
 I'm not sure if this works on Mac.

 So that's it for the installation of go.
 It was a slight pain on ubuntu, but probably because it was new to me.
 I hope it was easier on Mac.
-But it'll be worth it when, like magic, you start making BRAND NEW REPOS IN THE CLI!!
+But it'll be worth it when, like magic (but not really), you'll start making BRAND NEW REPOS IN THE CLI!!

 ### Install & Config Hub